Monitor Glasses and Blue Block

 Computer Reading Glasses- Our computer reading glasses include our Mojo BluBlock AR Coating.
 These are single vision readers.

 Can Blue Light Actually Damage My Eyes?
 According to several studies, there is a strong possiblity that intensive, blue light (Near UV-A) exposure, can possibly cause retinal damage and senile macular degeneration.
 Some people are more at-risk than others, especially the young.

 How do Blue Light Issues relate to Computer Vision Syndrome?
 Computer Vision Syndrome (CVS) is a grouping of visual problems related to issues like glare, and extended focussing on one set point, a computer screen.
 The glare issues can be resolved with Anti-reflective computer screens or covers, or eyeglass lenses with anti-reflective coatings.
 The other issue is related to your eyes' ability to "accomodate" at different viewing distances.
-(If you stare at a pencil at 20 inches in front of your eyes for 8 hours a day, I can guarantee that you will eventually have problems shifting focus to nearer and farther objects.)
+(If you stare at a pencil at 20 inches in front of your eyes for 8 hours a day, I can guarantee that you will eventually have problems shifting focus to nearer and farther points.)
 The solution to CVS is Computer Reading Glasses with an AR Coating or Computer Bifocals with AR Coating, for people that require a computer distance reading power and a near distance power.

 I think that "Blue Light" issues will eventually be included as a part of the syndrome, in "Computer Vision Sydrome".